apache/wookie/widgets/templates/readme.txt

 world (what else would the first widget be?)

   * cd WOOKIE_HOME/widgets/templates/widgets
+    * NB if you want to build your widgets elsewhere then see the advanced topic section below.
   * mkdir helloWorld
   * create a file called "./widget.properties
   * open widget.properties in your favourite editor and add the